Are you using SEO effectively to boost your business?

 A good way to keep track of links is to use the site audit tool built into SEMrush.
 After you’ve set up a project to track site metrics, as described earlier, go to SEO Toolkit » On Page & Tech SEO » Site Audit.

-As we saw earlier, this’ll give you a report on links to your site, and will even tell you which links are potentially toxic and are worth disavowing.
+As we saw earlier, that’ll give you a report on links to your site, and will even tell you which links are potentially toxic and are worth disavowing.

 Here are some more tips on getting linking right.